Schumer Says He’ll Fight to Keep Supreme Court Seat Vacant

 “I’ve been clear throughout that the next president would name the next Supreme Court justice,” McConnell said.
 “Now, the president who won the election will make the nomination, and the Senate the American people just re-elected will consider that nomination.”

-But according to Senate Minority Leader Chuck Schumer, he intends to beat McConnell at his own game.
-In an interview with Rachel Maddow on Tuesday night, Schumer said Trump’s nominee will only be confirmed if he finds someone who appeals to both Republicans and Democrats – and he said that’s “hard for me to imagine.”
+But Senate Minority Leader Chuck Schumer intends to beat McConnell at his own game.
+In an interview with Rachel Maddow on Tuesday night, Schumer said Trump’s nominee will only be confirmed if he finds someone who appeals to both Republicans and Democrats — and he said that’s “hard for me to imagine.”

 “The consequences are gonna be down the road,” he added.
 “We are not going to settle on a Supreme Court nominee.
 If they don’t appoint someone who’s really good, we’re gonna oppose him tooth and nail.”